All Episodes

 I'll share it with you when it happens.

-But I think I think with Rubio uh and uh immigration, there's the potential to be a Nixon to China kind of moment because he's effective.
+I think with Rubio and immigration, there's the potential to be a Nixon to China kind of moment because he's effective.

-We can cite Clarence Thomas, Thomas Sowell, um Shelby Steele, any number.
+If you take a look at the African-American Republican problem, we can cite Clarence Thomas, Thomas Sowell, Shelby Steele, any number.

 That's what's said about those guys.